91ahmed/NODE-MVC/README.md

 const port = process.env.PORT || 3000;
 ```

-### Database configuration
+## Database configuration

-Connecting with databases and running queries extremely simple, The framework use MySQL and Postgres modules to connect with database and provides a custom query builder to create queries and filters.
+Connecting with databases and running queries extremely simple, The framework use MySQL and Postgres modules to connect with database and provides a simple custom query builder to create queries and filters.

 To connect with database go to 'config.js' in the root directory, in this file you may define all of your database connections.